calebmaughan/QuizSite/README.md

   * Inside of the server directory, run `npm start`.
 This will spin up a very simple server that outputs to the console and renders a blank webpage at `localhost:3001`

+## Major Additions
+(10/21/2017)
+Ok, so I added a MAJOR amount of code.
+We now have user login and authentication capabilities.
+I added this because I thought it would help us in keeping track of sessions.
+Now we should build our API such that the base routes verify user tokens.
+That is a simple modification in  `server.js`.
+It would probably take several hours for you to go through the code.
+By all means, do it!
+However, if you'd like, I can explain the basics during class.

 ## Testing Our API
 There are several simple API calls that have been implemented (these by no means will be in the final product).
 Here is how you test them: